Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (LAUGHTER)

-YEARWOOD: I'm going to say that they dueled with swords with a man standing in a hole.
+YEARWOOD: I'm going to say that they duel with swords with the man standing in a hole.

 SAGAL: You're exactly right.